 A number of biological and targeted therapies are used for the treatment of advanced RCC, including immunotherapies, targeted therapies and monoclonal antibodies.
-These are sometimes called systemic therapies because they travel through the blood stream (or blood system) to reach the cancer cells.
+These are sometimes called systemic therapies because they travel in the blood to reach the cancer cells.

 Biological therapies are medications made from natural substances found in the body.
 These are used to kill cancer cells or stop them from growing.
 Biological therapies can shrink or control the cancer and help people live longer.
 You will be given a biological therapy for kidney cancer that has already spread or for locally advanced kidney cancer that is at high risk of coming back after surgery.